guillaumewuip/Karotz-NodeJS-Plugin/README.md

 You first need to authentificate your app to the Karotz Server.
 By doing this, the plugin receive an interactiveID from the Karotz Server.
 An interactiveID is only valid 15min.
 So if you need to control your rabbit for a long time, set the `permanent` params at `true` for the plugin to ask for a new interactiveID every 14min.

+Morevover, the plugin remember the last state of the led.

 ```javascript

 var karotz  = require('./karotz');